jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 * **Showcases vocal skill and musicianship:** Demonstrates a singer's understanding of music and ability to blend their voice with others.

 So why don't we do it (more) in Santo Daime?

-### Rosary 👎🏼

-Abolish the rosary 📿.
-In general, minimize prayer repetition.

-Similarly, the mass could benefit from judicious pruning.

-To try to even understand why people continue to recite the rosary, I asked ChatGPT to [steelman](https://en.wikipedia.org/wiki/Straw_man#Steelmanning) the argument for group recitation of the rosary (for a skeptic).
-Here's the list from ChatGPT and my comments:

-- Personal Growth

-  - **Time for Personal Reflection**: Yes, it's a time for the mind to wander.
-People can become so habituated to the prayer that they can recite it on automatic and think about something else entirely.
-Not great.[^stone1998]

-  - **Teaches Discipline Through Repetition**: I suppose the rosary could help cultivate patience and discipline, unless your mind is wandering the whole time.

-  - **Form of Mindfulness**: The repetitive prayers can serve as an anchor, much like a mantra, helping participants maintain a sense of presence.
-Does the rosary really provide any unique benefit in this capacity beyond what the Daime already offers?

-  - **Growth Through Discomfort**: An unfamiliar or unappealing activity can challenge personal comfort zones and encourage growth.
-However, the rosary is such an insipid challenge compared to drinking Daime.

-- Group Dynamic

-  - **Shared Sacrifice**: Participating in a group activity that does not align with one’s preferences shows solidarity and respect for others’ values.
-However, the Santo Daime already has a heavy emphasis on conformity.
-I think we can do conformity without the [grima](https://en.wikipedia.org/wiki/Chalkboard_scraping) of the rosary.

-- Compare to Hymns

-  - **Reflection on Core Life Themes**: Sure, but so do the hymns.
-Not clear what benefit the rosary offers beyond what the hymns offer.

-  - **Spiritual and Emotional Workout**: The act of participating, even when it feels monotonous, cultivates inner strength and perseverance.
-Granted, but it is not clear what benefit the rosary offers beyond what the hymns offer.

-  - **Sense of Solidarity Strengthens Community Through Shared Effort**: Not clear what benefit the rosary offers beyond what the hymns offer.

-- Obsolete

-  - **Tradition as a Link to Culture and History**: Maybe the rosary was important historically to lend credibility to the Santo Daime and protect its use of Daime from condemnation by the Christian church.[^muraresku2020] Given that the Brazilian government formally recognised the Santo Daime as a religion in 1986, I think we are well beyond the point where the rosary is justified for this reason.

-  - **Accessible to All, Regardless of Background**: Granted, but we already require everybody to learn Portuguese.
-Accessibility does not seem to be a high priority for the Santo Daime.

-  - **Fosters Calm and Focus**: Granted, but the whole setting of the work is designed to create a meditative atmosphere.
-To do something mildly irritating like rosary recitation seems more antagonistic to calm than supportive.

 ### Prayers